 “Our goal was to stress the importance of establishing a routine, which includes preparation and at least 10-12 hours of sleep every night,” said Harris.
 “One of my parents thought that was too much.”

-Through the workshop and “Bedtime Conversations,” Harris helped parents identify whether or not their children experienced sleep, routine or behavioral issues.
+Through the workshop and “Bedtime Conversations,” Harris helped parents identify whether their children experienced sleep, routine or behavioral issues.
 The final step for Harris was to encourage parents to establish a routine they could consistently follow in the same order every night.
-For additional support, she also distributed the “Bedtime in the Box” kits filled with a variety of sleepy time goodies and a routine log with stickers to track progress.
+She also distributed the “Bedtime in the Box” kits filled with a variety of sleepy time goodies and a routine log with stickers to track progress for additional support.

 “My son really likes the books, and he wants me to read the Little Owl Night almost every night,” said Stephanie Holmes, who has a four-year-old son enrolled in the program.
 “I think parents can learn a lot from this workshop, like replacing the electronics with books at bedtime.”